ShigekiKarita/espnet/egs/just/asr1/README.md

 - speech: splitted as utterances, convertable to wav (via ffmpeg)
 - text: able to pair with speech utterances

 In this tutorial, these files are formatted into a kaldi's SCP style (key/value pairs) because ESPnet depends on [kaldi's IO mechanism](http://kaldi-asr.org/doc/io.html).
-Note that key (i.e., utt-id) should be matched between same speech and text.
-The value of speech (wav.scp) can be any shell command that need to write into stdout and end with `|`) or path like this.
+Note that key (i.e., utt-id) should be matched between same speech and text values.
+The value of speech (wav.scp) can be any shell commands that pipe into stdout and end with `|`) or path to wav files like this.

 - data/train/wav.scp.
 ```
-FILE001 ffmpeg -i /foo/bar.mp3 -ss 3.0 -t 1.0 -f wav -acodec pcm_s16le -ar 16000 -ac 1 - |
+FILE001 ffmpeg -i /foo/bar.mp4 -ss 3.0 -t 1.0 -f wav -acodec pcm_s16le -ar 16000 -ac 1 - |
-FILE002 ffmpeg -i /foo/bar.mp3 -ss 4.0 -t 2.1 -f wav -acodec pcm_s16le -ar 16000 -ac 1 - |
+FILE002 /foo/bar2.wav
 ```

-I recommend you to use [ffmpeg](https://johnvansickle.com/ffmpeg/) because it can convert and extract any audio files like `ffmpeg -i <file-path> -ss <start-time-sec> -t <duration-sec> -f wav -acodec pcm_s16le -ar 16000 -ac 1`.
+To create wav files, I recommend you to use [ffmpeg](https://johnvansickle.com/ffmpeg/) because it can convert and extract any audio files like `ffmpeg -i <file-path> -ss <start-time-sec> -t <duration-sec> -f wav -acodec pcm_s16le -ar 16000 -ac 1`.

 - data/train/text
 ```
 FILE001 hi, can you hear me?
 FILE002 ESPnet is nice!
 ```

-and copy some existing recipes (e.g., espnet/egs/csj/asr1/run.sh) to process these two files for training and evaluation.

 ## step 1: get requirements